et’s talk about consent and get it right, once and for all.

 Sexual consent is the active communication and voluntary agreement to engage in sexual activity with another.
 The decision to consent must be made without the use of intimidation, force, or coercion.

 It is important that any and all sexual acts begin with each party giving consent.
 Any sexual activity that takes place in the absence of consent is considered sexual assault, and is a criminal offense (in most countries).

 The age of consent varies from place to place around the world, and ranges from as young as 11 years old (in Nigeria, Africa) to 21 years of age (Bahrain, Asia).
 The average age of consent worldwide is 16 years of age.1

 The laws around consent can be tricky as they are dependent upon the ages of all parties involved in the sexual activity, and these laws change depending on where you are in the world.

 For example, in Canada, even though the age of consent is typically 16, a 16- or 17-year old’s ability to give consent is not deemed lawful if their sexual partner is:2

 - In a position of authority over them (ex: a teacher, a police officer, a landlord)

 - Someone they are dependent on, OR have a relationship of trust with (ex: a guardian, social worker or therapist, a lawyer)

 The purpose for these exceptions is intended to protect young people who are in vulnerable positions due to the nature of their relationships with certain people.

-In the above section there are perfect examples of people who have sensitive relationships with youth, and who could easily intimidate, coerce, force, or persuade them to participate in sexual activity.
-In these cases, the youth’s vulnerability may prevent them from making appropriate decisions and therefore make any consent they give invalid.3
+The above are perfect examples of people who have sensitive relationships with youth, and who could easily intimidate, coerce, force, or persuade them to participate in sexual activity as a result of their status.
+In these cases, the youth’s vulnerability may prevent them from making appropriate decisions and therefore make any consent they may give invalid.3

 What does Consent look like?